Vacation Ideas at US National Parks in June

 One of the best places to visit in June is Acadia National Park.
-This park is filled with hikes, beaches, mountains, lighthouses, climbing, excellent seafood, and exceptional photography spots.
+There are so many things to do in Acadia National Park.
+There are hikes, beaches, mountains, lighthouses, climbing, excellent seafood, and exceptional photography spots.
 June is one of the best times to visit this one of a kind national park due to its lovely weather and the fewer crowds that July and August bring.

 During June, you can do some popular hikes like the Beehive Loop trail, and South Bubble Mountain.
 Or you soak in the sun on the Sand Beach that is located on the park loop road.
 Biking on the famous carriage roads is another option for enjoying the beautiful summer month of June.

 A good sunset spot is, of course, the Bass Harbor Lighthouse.
 Many people crowd this place to experience the colorful lights reflecting off the water.
 Another excellent photography spot is the famous Cadillac Mountain for sunrise.
 It is one of the best sunrise spots I have ever witnessed.
 Please note, it is a popular activity so expect many others to be there.
 However, the area has plenty of room for everyone to take pictures.
 Michelle – The Wandering Queen

 - Hotels Near Acadia National Park

 Bryce Canyon in June

 Bryce Canyon is one of the most underrated National Parks in the United States.
 That may be because it is sandwiched between 2 famous neighbors: Zion and Arches, but Bryce Canyon is absolutely wonderful all on its own!